 - The application must be coordinated and submitted by an established campus group that is supervised by a faculty or staff member.
 Individuals conducting collections must have a faculty or staff advisor as well.

-- The fundraising effort must be on behalf of a registered 501(c)(3) federally tax-exempt, charitable organization.
+- The fundraising effort must be on behalf of a registered 501(c)(3) federally tax-exempt, charitable organization in the United States.

 - All activities must be conducted by students, not parents.